-Jason is world renowned for his work in the publishing and games markets for the past 19 years, and his work has graced the covers of some of the biggest brands in entertainments over that time.
+Jason is world-renowned for his work in the publishing and games markets for the past 19 years, and his work has graced the covers of some of the biggest brands in entertainment over that time.
 He has also worked in independent film, miniatures, fashion design, web design, comics, concept art, fine art, and provided hundreds of covers to books, games, albums, and toys, and displayed his work in gallery shows across the country.

-He has contributed work to such brands as Game of Thrones, Star Wars, World of Warcraft, Magic the Gathering, League of Legends, Everquest, Dungeons & Dragons, and many, more.
+He has contributed to such brands as Game of Thrones, Star Wars, World of Warcraft, Magic the Gathering, League of Legends, Everquest, Dungeons & Dragons, and many more.

 Ashley Berke - Board Member/Communications Director

-Tamara Blazquez Haik - Board Member/International Campaign Manager
+Tamara Blazquez Haik - Board Member/International Campaign Director

 Peri Sedigh, Esq. - Board Member/Intellectual Property and Copyright

 She is a member of the Animal Law Section of the Florida Bar and was the President of the Student Animal Legal Defense Fund at her law school chapter.
-In addition to a J.D., Ms. Sedigh also holds a M.Ed., and is a professor at Valencia teaching business practices, contracts, copyright, the art of negotiating, and intellectual property.
-Although Ms. Sedigh practices a wide range of law, she is most passionate about animal law and the rights of animals and nature, social justice and civil rights.
+In addition to a J.D., Ms. Sedigh also holds an M.Ed. and is a professor at Valencia teaching business practices, contracts, copyright, the art of negotiating, and intellectual property.
+Although Ms. Sedigh practices a wide range of law, she is most passionate about animal law and the rights of animals and nature, social justice, and civil rights.
 She has been an activist and advocate for over three decades.

 Krista Hiddema - Strategy and Media Relations